michaelweso/Data-Analysis/README.md

 # Data-Analysis
-To clarify, all of these data analysis projects were done in Google Collab I have not made them functional here yet, but I will soon All of the required datasets are inside this codespace as well Some files have datasets too large to put on github**
+To clarify, all of these data analysis projects were done in Google Collab.
+I have not made them functional here yet, but I will soon.
+All of the required datasets are inside this codespace as well.
+Some files have datasets too large to put on github**.